Mike2k7/Gojo-vs-Toji-2nd-encounter-/README.md

 >He's high...
 Toji, The Sorcerer Killer murmured
 >
 >You're from the Zen'in clan right?
 Gojo spoke
->You may know about the Limitless and the Six Eyes of the Gojo Clan
+>You may know about the Limitless and the Six Eyes of the Gojo Clan.
 >However, only a few know about this technique.
 >
 >_Take the amplified and the reversal, then smash together those two expressions of infinity to create and push out imaginary mass._